arkime/arkime/capture/DESIGN.md

 In general capture tries to not use locks for anything but queues when communicating between threads.
 When possible we use read only complex data structures shared across threads.
-When those data structures need to be updated we create a new one and replace the old one, which is schedule to be freed at a later time (moloch_free_later) so any curernt readers don't crash.
+When those data structures need to be updated we create a new one and replace the old one, which is scheduled to be freed at a later time (moloch_free_later) so any current readers don't crash.

 ## capture
 The main thread, all http requests are on the main thread.